Send a broadcast SMS

 - 1,600 characters maximum in the message body.

-- Your 10DLC brand, campaign, and phone association all need to be approved for production sending.
-(Demo mode works any time.)
+- Your 10DLC brand, campaign, and phone association all need to be approved for production sending (or, for toll-free numbers, your TFN must be in

 - opt-outs are always respected—if a contact has replied STOP, they're skipped automatically.